Bill Conner: Career

 In 2001, Conner moved into the creation and delivery of identity-based security and services as the chief executive officer and president of Entrust, a private software company.
 Conner joined when the company was falling from profitability; he launched a restructuring effort and began to trim workforce annually.
 He launched a new business model focusing on product portfolios targeted to key verticals and geographies.

 Conner engineered the company's acquisition by private equity firm, Thoma Bravo, in 2009, and transitioned Entrust into a private firm.
 In December 2013, it was announced that Datacard Group had entered into an agreement to purchase Entrust for a reported $500 million.
 Conner took on a consultant role during the transition.

 On January 5, 2015, Silent Circle announced that Conner had been appointed as its chief executive officer, a member of Silent Circle's board of directors, and a member of the board of directors of Blackphone, a secure mobile handset developed by a subsidiary of Silent Circle.
 On June 17, 2016, Silent Circle blogged that Conner had resigned as CEO and would remain only as an "advisor."

 Conner joined SonicWall as president and CEO on November 1, 2016.
 Formerly a division of Dell Software Inc., SonicWall had been spun off and acquired by Francisco Partners and Elliott Management in June 2016.
 In October 2017, Francisco Partners acquired Comodo Certification Authority (Comodo CA) and named Conner chairman of the board.
 In September 2018, Conner outlined the rapid growth in non-standard port threats and explained a business reorganization to serve both the SME and enterprise business markets by focusing on the enterprise verticals of retail, education and government.

 In April 2020, Conner introduced SonicWall's new computer security model, the Boundless Cybersecurity model, in response to heightened cybersecurity concerns as remote and hybrid work became increasingly common amid the COVID-19 pandemic.
 On July 21, 2022, Conner moved to a new role as executive chairman of the board.

-Conner took over as President and CEO of Jitterbit in February 2024.
+Conner was president and CEO of Jitterbit from February 2024 to August 2026.